Growing Tomatoes In Containers

 - Water the plants as often as necessary, keeping the soil moist.

-- Summer season water the plant both in morning before sunrise and after in the evening after sunset.
+- Summer season water the plant both in the morning before sunrise and after in the evening after sunset.

 Fertilizers for Growing Tomatoes In Containers